+The Marketing mix of Tesco analyses the 7Ps of Tesco, which includes the Product, Price, Place, Promotion, People, Physical Evidence, and Process of Tesco.
 The Tesco marketing mix framework has helped the company to gain so much consumer popularity that it has resulted in a strong brand image and loyal customers.

 Table of Contents

 - Founder: Jack Cohen

 - Annual Revenues in 2023: 73.89 billion USD